ashiful2002/Event_management_app/README.md

 # 🌱 SODEV – SOcial DEVelopment

+## there was a issue in my category. different was shown in mobile app and website. in support session instructor "SHAHRIAR" vai suggest me to this category from mobile app. because i was started this before and make this as note.
+Thanks.

 SODEV is a community-driven event management platform where users can create, join, and track social development events in their local area.

 ### 🔗 Live Site: